michalkmet/xp-find-the-capitals/NOTES.md

 Pomodoro - 3: Michal Driver, Anna Nav
 - ✅ UAT1.2 - User can pass "a", it should return []
 - ✅ UAT2.1 - User can pass "aA", it should return [1]
+- 🚧 UAT2.2 - User can pass "aa", it should return []

 ## Work